 Why it is better to keep the scab off most wounds and incisions

 Wounds, incision, surgeries.
-Almost every person and every dog have to deal with at least one surgery in a lifetime.
+Almost every person and dog have to deal with at least one surgery in a lifetime.
 One would assume a trivial thing like wound care would be pretty straight forward.
-What I find fascinating, and often frustrating, in medicine is that most people seldom question the status quo.
+What I find fascinating and often frustrating is that when it comes to medicine most people seldom question the status quo.
 Our society’s approach is to do what everyone else does.
-We do not question enough if the status quo seems to make sense.
+We do not question enough if the status quo makes sense.

 Wound and incision healing is no exception.